We particularly welcome applications from disabled and ethnic minority candidates as these groups are currently under-represented in our workforce.

 - one-month sick leave on full pay, plus two months on half pay

 - new parenthood enhanced pay and leave of 6 weeks on full pay, 6 weeks on half pay (inclusive of statutory pay and leave entitlements)

 - time off for dependants – 10 days paid leave for emergencies.

-There is no experience required for this role but the applicant must be a quick learner and be able to collaborate effectively in a team.
-You should have a strong commitment to justice and a passion for helping vulnerable families across the UK.
+There is no experience required, but the applicant must be a quick learner, good communicator and be able to collaborate effectively in a remote team.
+You should have a strong commitment to justice and an interest in employment rights and welfare benefits for working parents.

-We would prefer a minimum of 2 months commitment to the role, but we are open to discussing your availability.
+We would prefer a commitment of two days a week (or equivalent) for six months, but we are open to discussing your availability.

 How to apply

-Please just send us an up to date CV and a cover letter or email to email@example.com FAO Head of Legal Advice, explaining why you want to volunteer for us, your direct experience and knowledge of employment law and/or the UK benefits system, and how many hours/what pattern of availability you think you would be able to commit to.
+Please send us a CV and a cover letter to email@example.com (FAO Head of Legal Advice) explaining why you want to volunteer for us, any experience or interest in employment law, and how many hours/what pattern of availability you think you would be able to commit to.